Alabama Log Cabin

 How do I order?

 Please call us to place your order.
-You can pay by credit or debit card, cheque or bank transfer.
+You can pay your deposit by credit or debit card, cheque or bank transfer.
 A 25% deposit is required with all orders.
-The final balance is payable on completion when installed by Garden Affairs, or 7 days prior to delivery for self assembly customers.
+The final balance is payable on completion when installed by Garden Affairs, or 7 days prior to delivery for self assembly customers, please note that credit cards are not accepted on balance payments.